|

 All of

-which is to say, the idea of creatively presenting the remaining
+which is to say, again, is that the idea of creatively presenting the remaining

-music and footage in The Beatles’ archive was abandoned under Jones.
+music and footage in The Beatles’ archive was absolutely abandoned under Jones.

 |

-How else to explain, for easy example, the miserly, token collection of
+How else to explain, for easy example, the downright miserly, token collection of

-bonus tracks in the “Let it Be” album and DVD?
+bonus tracks in the remixed “Let it Be” boxed set and DVD?
 At minimum, there should have

 been: a CD cherry-picking all the best jams, outtakes, oldies, and complete

-song performances done during the sprawling “Get Back” sessions, AI-demixed
+song performances done during the sprawling mono “Get Back” sessions, and a

-into stereo, and a DVD of complete studio performances of the principal
+DVD of complete studio performances of the principal songs from those

-songs from those sessions, including alternate takes and the “rooftop”
+sessions, including alternate takes and the “rooftop” performance.
+Jackson's

-version of the band playing Harrison’s “All Things Must Pass,” culled from
+version of the band playing Harrison’s solo anthem, “All Things Must Pass,” culled from

-rehearsal takes and Harrison’s own solo studio self-accompanied version.
+rehearsal takes and Harrison’s own solo studio self-accompanied demo on his

 Didn’t